 On June 29, 2015, we received a lawsuit, filed with the District Court of Tel-Aviv, requesting recognition of this lawsuit as a class action.
 The lawsuit named the Company, its Chief Executive Officer and directors as defendants.
-The lawsuit alleges, among other things, that we misled the public with regard to disclosures concerning the efficacy of our drug candidate, CF101.
+The lawsuit alleges, among other things, that we misled the public with regard to disclosures concerning the efficacy of our drug candidate, Piclidenoson.
 The claimant alleges that he suffered personal damages of over NIS 73,000, while also claiming that our shareholders suffered damages of approximately NIS 125 million.
-On November 27, 2015 and December 1, 2015, we filed a motion to dismiss the action in part and on March 31, 2016, we filed a response to the lawsuit.
+On March 31, 2016, we filed a response to the lawsuit.
+On March 1, 2017, a hearing was held in the District Court on whether to certify the lawsuit as a class action.
+A final hearing on the certification is scheduled for April 26, 2017.
 We strongly believe the lawsuit and its allegations to be baseless and without merit, and will vigorously defend this action.